Flagfolds: an approach to multi-dimensional varifolds: Weighted flags arising as the completion of a Riemannian structure

 \subsection{Riemannian metrics in the strata}

-In this section, we define a Riemannian metric in each cell $M(r \: ; K)$ (see \eqref{eq:stratifCell}) of the stratification of $\cW\cF(n)$.
-Indeed, for $r \in \{2, \ldots, n \}$, though the strata $X_{r} \setminus X_{r-1}$ are not manifolds, as we have already seen in \eqref{eq:diffeoCell}, for an elementary cell we have the diffeomorphism
+In this section, we define a Riemannian metric in each cell $M(r \: ; K)$ (see Eq. \eqref{eq:stratifCell}) of the stratification of $\cW\cF(n)$.
+Recall that $K$ is the set of indices of the positive $\mu_i$'s, that is the indices where we change from one subspace to the next in the flag $\cF_{I(K)}$.
+Indeed, for $r = |K| \in \{2, \ldots, n \}$, though the strata $X_{r} \setminus X_{r-1}$ are not manifolds, as we have already seen in \eqref{eq:diffeoCell}, for an elementary cell we have the diffeomorphism

 The inner $r$--simplex $\mathring{\Delta}(r) = \{ (x_1, \ldots, x_{r}) \in ]0,1[^{r} \: : \: x_1 + \ldots + x_{r} = 1 \}$ is a smooth manifold of dimension $r-1$.
 The tangent space to $\mathring{\Delta}(n \: ; K)$ does not depend on the point $\mu \in \mathring{\Delta}(n \: ; K)$ and we have